limikael/mikrokat/README.md

 This is useful for things like custom 404 pages, logging, or handling proxy-style fallthroughs.

+## Static Content

+By strong convention, all files in the `public` directory will be served statically.
+Incoming requests for existing static content will be served directly, and your handler will not be invoked.

 ## Conditional Imports

 Mikrokat supports conditional imports declared in your `mikrokat.json` file.
 This lets you specify platform-dependent module bindings that are